-You should state why you think you reporting of the story or issue will bring a unique perspective to it but also how you would widen your report to look at the issues around the subject.
+Entries should explain why you think you reporting the story or issue will bring a unique perspective to it but also how you would widen your report to look at the issues around the subject.

-Remember we don’t need the finished story, it is just the outline of it we want to hear about – so don’t worry too much about how it is written or recorded.
+Also remember we don’t need a finished story or report, it is just the outline of your story suggestion and information about the idea we want to hear about – so don’t worry too much about how it is written or recorded.

 To help inspire you here are some of the stories from previous BBC Young Reporter Competitions winners: